Updated: Apr 5

-When playing guitar with a plectrum there are a couple of things to consider in order to get the best playing experience.
+When playing guitar with a plectrum (or guitar pick) there are a couple of things to consider in order to get the best playing experience.
+So, how to hold a guitar pick?

 First, you need to decide what type of plectrum to use, as they vary in size.
 As a general rule, thinner plectrums such as the Jim Dunlop Nylon .60mm plectrum work best for lighter picking styles such as acoustic guitar strumming.
 Smaller and thicker plectrums such as Jim Dunlop Jazz III plectrum work better for harder picking styles such as rock and blues playing, where riffs and lead playing are more important then light chord strumming.